 Students pursuing the degree are immersed in modern Hebrew and Arabic speaking environments, important for facilitating competency in the ancient languages used in the Holy Land.
 Many of the sites and geographical realities that interface with ancient texts are found here.
 Further, the world comes to Jerusalem—conferences and seminars held throughout the city beckon our students to interact with biblical scholars and language experts from around the world.

 The M.A. degree in Hebrew and Cognate Languages includes 48 semester credit hours of course work as outlined below.
-The degree is designed to be completed within two calendar years, although students choosing to pursue the thesis track are given an additional year to complete all of the work for the degree.
-Students for whom English is not their native language are expected to be able to finish the degree in three years if taking the non-thesis track, and four years if pursuing the thesis track.
+The degree is designed to be completed within two calendar years, although students choosing to pursue the thesis track are granted an additional year.
+Students for whom English is not their native language are expected to finish the degree in three years if taking the non-thesis track, or four years if pursuing the thesis track.
+Up to 24 credits of approved graduate-level courses may be transferred in from another degree program if approved by the JUC Academic Committee.

 JUC offers double M.A. programs for students who choose to study for an additional year and are accepted into a second M.A. program.
 Students may share up to half (24) the credits between the following three M.A. programs: Biblical History and Geography, Hebrew and Cognate Languages, and Hebraic Roots of Christianity.